Smulchman/readme-generator/Readme.md

 This is a simple app executed through the console to create a readme file based on user input

+## Usage

+To use this app, you need to download the repository to your local machine.\
+After doing so, if you type 'node index' into your console while in the folder of this repo, you will be given a series of prompts.\
+After you follow those prompts, you will have a markdown file created inside of the repository folder titled "newREADME" which will contain all of the information shared during creation.

 ## Questions

 GitHub: [Smulchman](https://github.com/Smulchman)